matthewharwood/arenic/README.md

 # Arenic

-A co-op game inspired by MMoRPG boss battles, Rabbit & Steal, PUBG, and Vampire Surviors.
+A co-op game inspired by MMoRPG boss battles, Rabbit & Steal, Battle Royales, and Vampire Surviors.

 1. Select your class.
 2. Equip gear and go into battle solo or with a party.